-Students who are continuing courses (or returning after approved leave of absence) should enrol through the appropriate school in accordance with the procedures set out in the current Enrolment Procedures booklet, available from the Student Enquiry Counter in the Chancellery and from School offices.
-Undergraduate students who have completed part of a course and have been absent without leave need to apply for entry through the Universities and Colleges Admissions Centre, GPO Box 7049, Sydney 2001, by 1 October 1985.
+Students who are continuing courses (or returning after approved leave of absence) should enrol in accordance with the procedures set out in the current Enrolment Procedures booklet, available from the Student Enquiry Counter in the Chancellery and from School offices.
+Undergraduate students who have completed part of a course and have been absent without leave need to apply for entry through the Universities and Colleges Admissions Centre, GPO Box 7049, Sydney 2001, by 1 October 1986.